LewisT543/OpenWeatherAPI-TestingFramework/README.md

 - Fahrenheit

 #### E.g. isMaxTempGreaterThanZeroCelcius:
-- Returns true if max temperature is greater than absolute zero.
+- Checks whether the max temperature is greater than absolute zero.